-23 For the purpose of this Ethical Standard, the term 'loan' does not include ordinary trade credit arrangements or deposits placed for goods or services, unless they are material to either party (see paragraph 2.27).
+22 For the purpose of this Ethical Standard, the term 'loan' does not include ordinary trade credit arrangements or deposits placed for goods or services, unless they are material to either party (see paragraph 2.26).

-- 2.21 Firms, covered persons and persons closely associated with them shall not make a loan to, or guarantee the borrowings of, an entity relevant to the engagement, or the affiliates of such an entity, unless this represents a deposit made with a bank or similar deposit taking institution in the ordinary course of business and on normal business terms. - 2.22 Firms shall not accept a loan from, or have their borrowings guaranteed by an entity relevant to an engagement, or the affiliates of such an entity, unless: - (a) the entity is a bank or similar deposit taking institution; and - (b) the loan or guarantee is made in the ordinary course of business on normal business terms; and - (c) the loan or guarantee is not material to both the firm and the entity. - 2.23 Covered persons and persons closely associated with them shall not accept a loan from, or have their borrowings guaranteed by, the entity relevant to the engagement, or the affiliates of such an entity, unless: - (a) the entity is a bank or similar deposit taking institution; and - (b) the loan or guarantee is made in the ordinary course of business on normal business terms; and - (c) the loan or guarantee is not material to the entity. - 2.24 Loans by an entity relevant to an engagement that is a bank or similar institution to a covered person, or to persons closely associated with them (for example, home mortgages, bank overdrafts or car loans), do not create an unacceptable threat to integrity or objectivity that compromises independence, provided that normal business terms apply.
-However, where such loans are in arrears by a significant amount, this creates an intimidation threat that compromises independence.
-Where such a situation arises, the covered person reports the matter to the engagement partner or to the Ethics Partner/Function, as appropriate and ceases to have any involvement with the engagement.
-The engagement partner or, where appropriate, the Ethics Partner/Function considers whether any engagement work is to be reperformed.
+- 2.22 Firms shall not accept a loan from, or have their borrowings guaranteed by an entity relevant to an engagement, or the affiliates of such an entity, unless: - (a) the entity is a bank or similar deposit taking institution; and - (b) the loan or guarantee is made in the ordinary course of business on normal business terms; and - (c) the loan or guarantee is not material to both the firm and the entity. - 2.23 Covered persons and persons closely associated with them shall not accept a loan from, or have their borrowings guaranteed by, the entity relevant to the engagement, or the affiliates of such an entity, unless: - (a) the entity is a bank or similar deposit taking institution; and - (b) the loan or guarantee is made in the ordinary course of business on normal business terms; and - (c) the loan or guarantee is not material to the entity.

+Where a covered person or persons closely associated with them have accepted a loan from, or have their borrowings guaranteed by an entity relevant to an engagement, or the affiliates of such an entity, the covered person shall withdraw from the engagement where the loan falls into significant arrears.